genielabs/cm19-lib-dotnet/README.md

 If no unit code is provided the **+** will perform a **BRIGHT** command or a **DIM** command in case the **-** symbol is used (eg. *+A* or -*A-*).

-An X10 PTZ camera command starts with the house code followed by one of the following:
+An X10 PT camera command starts with the house code followed by one of the following:
  **U** for up, **L** for left, **D** for down and **R** for right.

 ## Example code